schretie/genery/README.md

 })
 ```

+### API
+var promise = g.call(context, function *, [arg1, ...])

-## context management
+## context management / Continuation Local Storage
 The drawback with yield * is the 'this' of the caller is lost.
 To overcome this limitation, genery  manage a global context.
 Once the g() or g.call() is invoke, genery 'save' the this and assign it to a global variable before each call to the next() function of the generator.
 The global context can be access using g.currentContext
-To explaim it simply, it provides a 'Continuation Local Storage' (also known as Thread Local in Java: https://en.wikipedia.org/wiki/Thread-local_storage)
+To explain it simply, it provides a 'Continuation Local Storage' (also known as Thread Local in Java: https://en.wikipedia.org/wiki/Thread-local_storage)

-One usage of this functionality is to handle context information for logging accross inner call
+Main usage of this functionality is to handle context information for logging accross inner call

 ```js
 var logger = {